PAID SICK LEAVE PROGRAM INFORMATION

-Beginning July 1, 2018, the new IHSS Paid Sick Leave Program is available for current, active IHSS program providers.
+Beginning July 1, 2018, the IHSS Paid Sick Leave Program became available for current, active IHSS program providers.

-> The California Department of Social Services is starting a new program that will allow current, active IHSS providers in all California counties the ability to receive annual paid sick leave beginning State Fiscal Year July 1, 2018.
+The California Department of Social Services started a program that allowed current, active IHSS providers in all California counties the ability to receive annual paid sick leave beginning State Fiscal Year July 1, 2018.

-> New IHSS providers who begin working for a recipient after July 1, 2018 will receive:
+New IHSS providers who began working for a recipient after July 1, 2018 received:

-> - Eight hours of paid sick leave after working 100 hours of providing authorized services for an IHSS recipient after their initial hire date.
+- Eight hours of paid sick leave after working 100 hours of providing authorized services for an IHSS recipient after their initial hire date.
 These eight hours of accrued paid sick leave cannot be used until an additional 200 hours of authorized services have been worked or until after 60 calendar days has passed, whichever comes first.

 Existing IHSS providers who began working for a recipient prior to July 1, 2018 received: